Skip to content

 If 3371 keeps coming back, escalate

 If you’ve resolved 3371 multiple times and it keeps returning, the fix is masking the underlying cause.
-Common patterns: persistent antivirus interference (qbregistration.dat is being quarantined or modified after creation), Windows user-profile damage (the user account QuickBooks runs under has permission issues), or registry corruption from a failed previous installation.
+Common patterns: persistent antivirus interference (qbregistration.dat quarantined or modified after creation), Windows user-profile damage (permission issues in the account QuickBooks runs under), or registry corruption from a failed installation.
 A Certified ProAdvisor diagnoses the root cause — typically within an hour — and applies a durable fix rather than another temporary one.

 Two status code variants